Injector Calculators: https://sssquid.com/v3/injector-calculator/

 “But wait!
 Why can’t I just get massive injectors even if they’re more than I need?
 Who cares?!”

-As your injector’s flow rate increases, the time at which the injector opens becomes increasingly small.
-At idle and low engine speeds this can lead to issues.
+As your injector’s flow rate increases, the time at which the injector opens becomes increasingly small in order to produce the same air-to-fuel ratio.
+Generally (but not always) the larger the injector flow rate, the more time the it takes for the injector to open and close fully (known colloquially as “dead time”).
+At idle and low engine speeds this can lead to issues, specifically poor air/fuel mixing.
+This increases likelihood of knock and poor overall operation.
 It also decreases the total length of piston stroke over which fuel is added to the cylinder.
-Increasing the spread of fuel over the length of the stroke allows for better mixing of fuel and air, which leads to a decreased possibility of knock and pre-detonation, as well as better usage of fuel.
+Increasing the spread of fuel over the length of the stroke allows for better mixing of fuel and air, which leads to a decreased possibility of knock and pre-detonation, as well as better fuel and engine efficiency (this means the possibility of more power and increased fuel economy).

 Horsepower (h): 380